kbcmdba/ActiveQueryListing/README.md

 here.
 I personally like XAMPP by ApacheFriends.
 For more information, see https://www.apachefriends.org/download.html

+## Configuring AQL

+Your installation comes with a config_sample.xml file.
+This file needs to be installed in /etc/aql_config.xml.
+It should be readable only by the web server in order to protect it from prying eyes.
+Protecting this file from prying eyes is browser-dependent so that's the reason for asking it be put in /etc.

+There are three parts to this configuration file that you need to pay special attention to.
+DbPass is the password you're giving AQL in order to access servers.
+In the code above, it's the "SomethingComplicated" bit.
+This will need to be run on all your MySQL servers to AQL can access the server and get the output of SHOW PROCESSLIST.

+The next thing you'll need to pay special attention to is the issueTrackerBaseUrl.
+Configuring this can be a bit of a project, but once it's set up properly, it makes filing issues against a particular query very simple.

+Finally, roQueryPart needs to be configured to detect when a MySQL server is in read-only mode.
+For most installations, you can leave this alone.
+If you run an older version of MySQL, you may need to adjust this to suit your installation's needs.

 ## Setting up the MySQL database on the "configuration" server

 In order to use AQL, you'll need to set up the database that tells AQL where